Developers

 Give Linux Its Due

 We in the Linux community fret that Linux doesn’t get its due.
 We know Linux is recognized professionally.
 It would be nice if there were more recognition from the general public.
-People know GE makes light bulbs.
-People know Ford makes cars.
-They know General Mills makes cereal.
+People know GE makes light bulbs, Ford makes cars, and General Mills makes cereal.
 It would be nice if they knew more about who makes technology.

 There is evidence that some people know.
-I once took my car in for new tires and when paying the invoice the cashier noticed my “LINUX” license plates and commented, “Oh yeah, that’s that new computer system… .”
-I was stunned and to this day don’t know if she really knew or perhaps googled it on one of their computers.
+I once took my car in for new tires, and when paying the invoice, the cashier noticed my “LINUX” license plates and commented, “Oh yeah, that’s that new computer system… .”
+I was stunned, and to this day, I don’t know if she really knew or perhaps Googled it on one of their computers.
 Either way, she knew a little more about Linux.

 Chin up — keep spreading the word.
 It’s our task to educate.
 Take opportunities to enlighten.
 Tell the world that computing doesn’t always mean Microsoft (or Apple, for that matter).
 Let others know we live in a technology world “powered by Linux.”
 It may not be interesting to many, but it’s important that they at least hear it mentioned.
 Powered by Linux.
 It’s a good thing.